-Another type of exercise has received much attention over the past several years for its contribution to weight loss efforts.
-Strength training, which includes weight lifting and isometrics, or using your own body weight as resistance such as in push ups not only improves muscular strength and endurance, it also raises metabolism, causing you to burn more calories even after you stop exercising.
+Another type of exercise that has received much attention over the past several years for its contribution to weight loss efforts is strength training.
+This includes weight lifting and isometrics, or using your own body weight as resistance such as in push ups.
+Strength training not only improves muscular strength and endurance, it also raises metabolism, causing you to burn more calories even after you stop exercising.

 Make sure you take a few minutes to stretch and warm up before doing any kind of exercise.

 It is best to incorporate a combination of both types of exercise into your lifestyle aerobics to burn fat and strength training to build muscle, because neither type is as effective alone.

 At the same time, you need to reduce the amount of television you watch, since TV watching is independently associated with obesity.